 DDH occurs when the hip joint does not form normally.
 The hip joint is a ball-and-socket joint.
 The socket is a cup-shaped structure in the pelvis called the acetabulum.
 The ball, or head, is the rounded upper end of the femur.
 In DDH, the cup-shaped cavity of the acetabulum is more shallow than normal.
 As a result, the head of the femur does not fit into it well.
 The femoral head may slide partially out of the socket (sublux).
 In severe DDH, the head of the femur can slide completely out of the socket (dislocate).
 It may stay dislocated.

 Strong fibrous tissues called ligaments normally help hold the femoral head in the acetabulum.
 In DDH, the ligaments may become stretched and loose.

 By holding your baby's legs out and bent, the Pavlik harness helps keep the femoral heads in their sockets.
 It allows the ligaments to tighten.
 It encourages normal development of the acetabulum.

 It is normal for the hips of infants to be a bit loose.
 But this usually resolves on its own.
-It is particularly common in babies who were born feet first (breech).
+It is particularly common in babies who were born feet or bottom first (breech).
 If their hips are too loose, they can sublux or dislocate easily.
 They may need treatment.